 SCM relies on communicating by email but sometimes these go into your junk folder, so please ensure that emails from email@example.com are allowed.
 The communications are headed Notts County Sailing Club.

 Who has to do duties

-The general expectation is that all sailing members over the age of 16 should do at least 3 duties per year, and at least one of these is on a Sunday.
+The general expectation is that all water users over the age of 16 should do at least 3 duties per eligible member per year, and at least one of these is on a Sunday.
 However, if you are in full time education and are living away from home you will not be expected to do duties.
 If this is the case please contact the Duty Secretary to ensure you are not allocated duties.
 Also, if you have, or develop, a medical condition that prevents you from doing a specific duty type please let the Duty Secretary know.
 Any information you provide will be treated in confidence.
 If you have a short term illness you should arrange a duty swap if it is preventing you doing an allocated duty.

 How duties are allocated

 The sailing calendar for each year is compiled the previous autumn by the Sailing Secretary.
 Members will be told when it is available on Sailing Club Manger so they can start booking duties.
 You will only be able to volunteer for duties for which you are capable of doing.
 After 1 March each year members will be allocated to the vacant duties.
 Therefore, if you have preferred dates that you wish to do duties, or you wish to do duties with your crew, or members of your family, you should book them as soon as possible.
 To ensure that full duty teams are available for racing in March, the Duty Secretary may start allocating members to these duties from 1 February.
 As a general rule any racing related duties will be allocated by the Duty Secretary and any training related duties will be allocated by the Training Department.
 Exceptions to this are, the Principal Race Officers for Open meetings which will be arranged by the Sailing Secretary, and the Committee Boat crews for Tuesday racing which are arranged by the Training Department.